ghoshm/Structure_Paper/README.md

 For questions & queries please contact: marcus.ghosh.11@ucl.ac.uk

-Flow diagram depicting the steps of our analysis framework:
+Flow diagram depicting the steps of our analysis framework.
+Code files in this repository are shown in orange.
+Code in green can be found at: https://github.com/ghoshm/Legion_Code

 ![Analysis_Framework](https://user-images.githubusercontent.com/26411096/65374080-9a581f80-dc7d-11e9-9230-55e011ccab18.png)